Who are you?

 Do you give workshops?

 I offered online classes for a few years but at this time I have changed my approach to teaching.
-You can read about that by clicking the Feel Free puzzle in the sidebar.
+You can read about that by clicking the Feel Free puzzle in the top menu bar.
 To date I have not given any in-the-flesh workshops, except for children.
 I am shy that way but I am working on it.

 Do you show your work anywhere?